mk-ultron/metasignet/project-report.md

 ## 8. Conclusion

-Signet successfully demonstrates that a hybrid approach combining Streamlit's accessibility with blockchain's security can effectively address the critical problem of content authenticity on social media platforms, particularly for Bluesky users.
+metasignet successfully demonstrates that a hybrid approach combining Streamlit's accessibility with blockchain's security can effectively address the critical problem of content authenticity on social media platforms, particularly for Bluesky users.
 By providing dual verification paths, the system bridges the gap between blockchain technology and mainstream user adoption.

 The implementation of perceptual image hashing, Bluesky integration, and progressive Web3 adoption creates a robust foundation for content verification that can scale across platforms and content types.
 User testing confirms both the technical viability and market interest for such a solution.

 While challenges remain in terms of blockchain complexity, content type support, and cross-platform integration, our prototype provides a solid foundation for future development.
-By continuing to refine this hybrid approach, we believe Signet can become a standard tool for content creators looking to protect and verify their digital creations across the evolving social media landscape.
+By continuing to refine this hybrid approach, we believe metasignet can become a standard tool for content creators looking to protect and verify their digital creations across the evolving social media landscape.